FRESHWATER AQUARIUM CARE | Basics & Fish Information | Maintenance

 For a more in depth article and explanation about Aquarium Test Kits, please follow this link:

 For the average freshwater aquarium, lighting is not as important a consideration as it is for a planted freshwater aquarium or reef aquarium.

 These same 6400 K high output CFL aquarium lights can also be purchased separately and used in standard incandescent aquarium (or other) light fixtures as pictured to the left.

-For the highest output of useful light energy, the GroBeam LED Aquarium light is by far the leader, but this may be cost prohibitive to many basic freshwater aquarium keepers.
+For the highest output of useful light energy, the AAP AquaGro Colour Plus (excellent to bring out colors) and even more so the GroBeam LED Aquarium light are by far the leaders among all lights (including MOST ALL other LEDs) except maybe Metal Halides, but this may be cost prohibitive to many basic freshwater aquarium keepers.

-I would NOT recommend standard incandescent light bulbs (which are unfortunately still sold in many aquarium supply outlets) and STRONGLY recommend the use of the CFL aquarium lights referenced above to use in these fixtures.
-As well, not all CFL you may see available in hardware stores, Walmart, etc are equal, the vast majority are of under 4500 K and not adequate for aquariums.
+I would NOT recommend standard incandescent light bulbs (which are unfortunately still sold in many aquarium supply outlets) and STRONGLY recommend the use of the self ballasted CFL aquarium lights that will fit into these incandescent fixtures.

 It is important to note that dying plants can add to your ammonia, nitrite, nitrate and even kH problems (production of nitric acid through decay), so is important to keep your plants healthy.

 For healthy plants you will need;